atomicdata-dev/atomic-data-docs/src/atomic-data-overview.md

 [Read more about Atomic Data Core](core/concepts.md)

-## Atomizing: how to create, convert and host Atomic Data

-Atomic Data has been designed to be very easy to create and host.
-In the Atomizing section, we'll show you how you can create Atomic Data in three ways:

-- Using Atomic Server, from your browser
-- By creating JSON-AD (and optionally importing it)
-- By including it in your own app

 ## Atomic Data Extended

 Atomic Data Extended is a set of extra modules (on top of Atomic Data Core) that deal with data that changes over time, authentication, and authorization.